Joe Luxbacher

-Joe Luxbacher (born February 10, 1951, in Beadling, Pennsylvania) is an American former soccer player and coach at University of Pittsburgh.
+Joe Luxbacher (born February 10, 1951) is an American former soccer player and coach at University of Pittsburgh.
 He spent one season in the North American Soccer League and at least one in the American Soccer League.

 Luxbacher graduated from Upper St. Clair High School before attending the University of Pittsburgh, graduating in 1974 with a bachelor's degree in biology.
 He also received from Pitt a masters in Physical Education and Recreation in 1978 and a PhD in Administration of Physical Education and Athletics in 1985.
 Luxbacher spent four seasons on the Pittsburgh Panthers men's soccer (Pitt Panthers) and holds school records for most goals(38), and points(84).

 In 1974, he played five games with the Philadelphia Atoms in the North American Soccer League.
 In 1975, he played for the Pittsburgh Miners in the American Soccer League.
 In the fall of 1976 Luxbacher served as an assistant coach with the University of Pennsylvania's men's soccer team.
 In 1978, he became the head coach at Mount Union College, a position he held until 1981.
 In addition to coaching Mount Union, Luxbacher also played for Pittsburgh Spirit in the Major Indoor Soccer League from 1979 to 1981.
 In 1983, he returned to Pitt as an assistant and was elevated to head coach the next year.
 He has coached at Pitt for 24 seasons, and is the school's second men's soccer coach.